cudoventures/cudos-docs/docs/learn/concepts/accounts.md

 ### Authentication

 Authentication of a message or user/entity is guaranteed by the use of asymmetric public key cryptography.
-This is a cryptographic system that uses key pairs.
-The asymmetry refers to the fact that parties are not required to use a secure channel to exchange keys for encryption and decryption.
+This is a cryptographic system that uses one key to encrypt and another key to decrypt.
+The parties are not required to use a secure channel to exchange keys.

 ### Assurance